 - of 80% for credit for purposes other than own and permanent residence;

-- of 50% to the ratio of the monthly instalment amount calculated with all the borrower's loans to his/her income (DSTI – debt service-to-income), with the following exceptions:
+- of 50% to the ratio of the monthly instalment amount calculated with all the borrower's loans to their net income (DSTI – debt service-to-income), with the following exceptions:

-- up to 20% of the total amount of credit granted by each institution in each year may be granted to borrowers with a DSTI of up to 60%;
+- up to 10% of the total amount of credit granted by each institution may be granted to borrowers with a DSTI of up to 60%;

-- up to 5% of the total amount of credit granted by each institution in each year may exceed the limits laid down regarding the DSTI.
+- up to 5% of the total amount of credit granted by each institution may exceed the limits laid down regarding the DSTI.

-To calculate the DSTI, monthly instalments of the new credit agreement should be assumed to be constant throughout the agreement's lifetime.
+For the calculation of the DSTI, monthly instalments of new loans are assumed constant over the entire period of the loan.
 In the case of variable and mixed interest rate agreements, the impact of an interest rate rise must be considered.
 Furthermore, the DSTI should be calculated taking into account a reduction of the income of the borrower where, at the planned expiry of the agreement, the borrower will be aged 70 or over, except where at the time of the creditworthiness assessment the borrower is already retired.

 - to the original maturity of the loans:

-- of 10 years for new consumer credit agreements.
+- of 10 years for the maturity of new car credit agreements.

-The limits introduced by this Recommendation correspond to caps and as such do not replace the institutions' mandatory assessment of the adequacy of the different indicators’ values and other relevant criteria used in the assessment of each borrower’s creditworthiness.
+The limits introduced by this Recommendation correspond to caps and shall not replace these institutions’ mandatory assessment of the adequateness of the different indicators’ values and other relevant criteria used in the assessment of each borrower’s creditworthiness.

 Furthermore, the macroprudential measure establishes that credit agreements have regular principal and interest payments.